-Kol Koreh is a non-profit organization (NGO) founded by parents and professionals who sought to fill a sorely needed niche in Israeli special education: empowering children with dyslexia, speech and language disorders, and other specific learning disabilities with the tools to succeed in the classroom and beyond.
+Kol Koreh is a non-profit organization (NGO) founded by parents and professionals who sought to fill a sorely needed niche in Israeli special education: empowering children with dyslexia, speech and language disorders, and other specific learning disabilities, with the tools to succeed in the classroom and beyond.
 Kol Koreh accomplishes these goals by providing professional information and advice, offering on-site intervention, and aiding parents to access qualified service providers in the community.
-We service both Israeli students and bilingual children for whom English is their primary language.
+We service bilingual Israeli Hebrew-speaking students as well as bilingual children for whom English is their primary language.

 Sarah Goldstein earned her MSEd, with a focus on Learning Disabilities, at Hunter College’s School of Education in New York City.
 As a licensed teacher both in New York State and Israel, she has taught many students in both parts of the world.
 Her experience ranges from teaching students of varying abilities and ages.
 Prior to aliyah, Sarah was always intrigued by Kol Koreh’s astounding accomplishments and its unique role to make learning accessible to everyone.
 On top of creating virtual lessons for the Kol Koreh Virtual Learning Center, Sarah teaches English in a local school in Beit Shemesh, and currently resides in Ramat Beit Shemesh with her husband and children.